StepanMelnik/MultiThreading_Examples/README.md

 ## Description

 The project contains a lot of cases to work with multi-threading in old/new java version.

+Also see <a href="https://github.com/StepanMelnik/MultiThreading_BestPractice">MultiThreading Best Practice</a> project with some suggestions to work with multi threading in java.

 _________

 The following cases covered in unit tests: